Rachel Portman: Compositions

 Between 2020 and 2025, Rachel Portman has continued to expand her musical repertoire across a variety of mediums, including film, television, stage, and concert compositions.
 In 2020, she released Ask the River (Node Records), a solo piano album, and scored Disney's Godmothered, directed by Sharon Maguire.
 The following year, her work featured in several notable projects: she contributed to Incidental: Music For The Stage, a charity album including a piece based on Dickens' A Tale of Two Cities; composed the score for the documentary Julia about Julia Child; and provided music for the United Nations Development Programme short film Don’t Choose Extinction.
 She also began a series of collaborations with Chevrolet, composing music for the advertisement Holiday Ride.

 Portman’s output in subsequent years highlighted her versatility and ongoing interest in thematic and socially conscious work.
 In 2022, she composed The First Morning of the World for Joyce DiDonato’s album Eden, and returned to Chevrolet with Mrs. Hayes.
-2023 saw the release of Beyond the Screen – Film Works on Piano (Sony Classical), and Tipping Points, a concerto for violin, orchestra, and voice featuring poems by Nick Drake performed by Niklas Leipe with WDR Orchestra Germany.
+2023 saw the release of Beyond the Screen – Film Works on Piano (Sony Classical), and Tipping Points, a concerto for violin, orchestra, and voice featuring poems by Nick Drake performed by Niklas Liepe with WDR Funkhausorchester.
 She also scored another Chevrolet campaign, A Holiday to Remember.
 In 2024, she contributed There Will Be A Place for soprano Lucy Crowe, scored Hulu’s TV series We Were The Lucky Ones, and composed for the film The Return by Uberto Pasolini.
 That year also included a Christmas arrangement of Silent Night, performed at the Royal Albert Hall.

 In 2025, Portman debuted several new compositions at major European festivals, including Dolomites for the Südtirol Festival Merano, Filmscapes for Flute and Orchestra for the Emilia-Romagna Festival, and The Gathering Tree for the Proms.
 She also expanded her collaboration with Joyce DiDonato in Another Eve, an extended version of her earlier piece.
 Her ongoing exploration of vocal and instrumental forms continued with singles such as Hannah's Song, Eventide, Moment In Time, and June.
+Kings College, Cambridge commissioned her to compose a carol for the 2025 Festival of Nine Lessons and Carols; she chose "The Darkling Thrush" by Thomas Hardy as the text.